 Now, there’s one last speedrun that comes to mind which could be labelled as impossible.

 … Nah, just kidding.
 But there really is one more reason in this article as to why speedruns may not come into fruition.

 This reason is far too common, and FF6 is a gleaming example of it.
 Speedrun categories which generally can’t be agreed upon because it’s challenging to define.
 If the game doesn’t directly tell you what 100% means, it may never be happily agreed upon by all parties.

 To clarify, in Final Fantasy 6, there have been 100% speedruns which required all espers and characters, but none of which stand on the Speedrun.com leaderboards — and none of which satisfied the whole community and fans of the speedruns.
 Currently, according to some members of the FFVI community, the closest thing to a “true” 100% speedrun is a recent project of Cordellium‘s.
 But even still, this run features a few trade-offs, because you can’t collect everything in some scenarios.

 For example, you cannot get both Ragnorock Esper and a sword, so you have to choose between one or the other.
 Granted, if this was a glitched run, it may be possible.
 There are also unused bosses in the game, which you can use some glitches to fight, but would those really be required for 100%?
 Some people will say yes, some will say no.

 “True” 100% is a touchy topic, so I wont go into it much further.
 At the end of the day, the categories and speedruns come down to what the community decides it to be in a general consensus, and the outliers will have to accept the agreement or make a new category of their own.

-All of us at Speedrun News would love to see these put to the test.
+I would love to see these put to the test.
 Do you think you can do the impossible?
-Give it a go and let us know about it!
+Give it a go and let me know about it!

 What speedruns do you know that may be impossible or at least very unlikely?